NLaff/Lafferty.co-v2/content/blog/organize-your-writing-with-a-kanban-board.md

 ## Wrapping Up

+Want more?
+Read my master list of [free and beautiful notion templates](/blog/free-notion-templates).

 That's it!
 Starting a Kanban board is super easy, either in Notion, Trello, Asana, or any other major tool.

 But you have to start using it to see the real value.